giulianopz/lfcs/domains/7-bonus-miscellanea/c.md

 To see the commit differences between two branches, use `git log` and specify the branches that you want to compare.
 `git log [branch1]..[branch2]`

-> Note: This won’t show you the actual file differences between the two branches but only the commits.
+> Note: This won't show you the actual file differences between the two branches but only the commits.

 Compare commits:
 ```